Pinhole-seeded lateral epitaxy and exfoliation of GaSb films on graphene-terminated surfaces: Methods

 \textbf{MBE growth of GaSb.} GaSb films were grown in a custom molecular beam epitaxy chamber (Mantis Deposition) using an effusion cell for Ga and a thermal cracker cell for Sb (MBE Komponenten).
 Temperatures were measured using a pyrometer that is calibrated to the native oxide desorption temperature of GaAs. \textit{In-situ} reflection high energy electron diffraction (RHEED) measurements were performed using a Staib RHEED gun at 15 keV.

 \textbf{In-situ XPS.} X-ray photoemission spectroscopy (XPS) measurements were performed in an XPS chamber that is connected to the MBE via an ultrahigh vacuum ($p<5\times 10^{-10}$ Torr) transfer chamber, such that samples are transferred in vacuum and are not exposed to air.
-We use a non-monochromated Al $K_{\alpha}$ x-ray source (1486.6 eV) and an Omicron EA125 hemispherical analyzer with an energy resolution of 1.08eV.
+We use a non-monochromated Al $K_{\alpha}$ x-ray source (1486.6 eV) and an Omicron EA125 hemispherical analyzer with an energy resolution of 1.08 eV.
 Samples were annealed in the MBE and measured in the XPS at room temperature.

 \textbf{AFM, SEM, and Raman spectroscopy.} Field emission scanning electron microscopy (SEM) was performed using a Zeiss GeminiSEM 450.
 Raman spectroscopy was performed using a 532 nm wavelength laser (Thermo Scientific DXR Raman Microscope).
 The laser power is kept below 5 mW in order to prevent damage to the graphene.
-In order to acquire representative raman spectra, 2600 spectra where captured and averaged over a 2500 $\mu m^{2}$ area.
+In order to acquire representative raman spectra, 2600 spectra where captured and averaged over a 2500 $\mu$m$^{2}$ area.
 Atomic force microscopy (AFM) measurements were performed using a Bruker Dimension Icon in tapping mode.

+\textbf{X-ray diffraction.} X-ray diffraction measurements were performed using a four-circle Malvern Panalytical Empyrean diffractometer, using Cu $K\alpha$ radiation.
+Symmetric $\omega-2\theta$ measurements ($\omega$ is the sample tilt in the scattering plane and $2\theta$ is the Bragg angle) and azimuthal pole figure ($\phi$) scans were performed using a 4 bounce Ge 220 monochromator on the incident radiation.
+Rocking curve measurements were performed using an additional 3 bounce Ge 220 analyzer crystal.

 \textbf{GaSb exfoliation.} To exfoliate the GaSb epilayer, a 100 nm Ni stressor layer was deposited on the GaSb / graphene / GaSb (001) heterostructure at room temperature using a metal evaporator (Angstrom Engineering Inc.) in high-vacuum ($p<2\times 10^{-6}$ Torr).
-Thermal release tape (Revalpha 3195H, Semiconductor Equipment Corp.) was then stamped onto the sample, and the film can then be readily exfoliated by carefully peeling away the tape from the substrate.
+The film was then exfoliated with two methods.
+Crystalbond 509 adhesive, with a flow point of 120°C, was gently smeared on glass slide on a hot plate at 150°C. The sample is then placed film-side down on the adhesive and allowed to cool.
+The membrane can be easily exfoliated by gently dropping the glass slide from a height of approximately one foot onto a clean surface.
+The force from the drop is enough to release the substrate from the membrane, leaving the membrane adhered on the glass slide.
+Thermal release tape (Revalpha 3195H, Semiconductor Equipment Corp.) was also used to exfoliate by stamping onto the sample, and then carefully peeling the tape away from the substrate.

+\textbf{Photoluminescence measurements.} Steady-state photoluminescence (PL) measurements were performed at 300K with a CW Ar-ion pump laser at a wavelength of 514.5 nm, using a 1500 nm (600 gr/mm) grating and a liquid-nitrogen cooled Ge detector.
+The power density was approximately 6.96 watts/cm$^{2}$.